berarcar/CodeMacros/README.md

 Script.R

-This R script performs an automatic extraction of measures of interest from .csv files in output.
+This R script performs an automatic extraction of measures of interest from .csv files.
+The input files are the.csv files given by ImageJ.
+All the files must be in a unique directory.
+For each file, the script retrieves the columns of interest named "Mean1", "Mean2", etc., and calculates a normalized intensity in function of time.
+The output is a file filled with the colums time and normalized intensities calculted for each input file.

+TestR directory

+The TestR directory contains 2 examples files in .csv format on which the R script can be run.